wi5nia/TechnicalCommunityContent/DevOps/DevOps Ascend+/Session 2 - Starting DevOps/DEMO 2.1 - Infrastructure As Code/Demo 2.1.md

  > **type** defines which resource type you are describing, in this case the resource provider is `Microsoft.Compute`
  > and the resource type is a virtualMachine
  >
- > **name** a unique name for the resource in Azure, for a virtual machine this is not to be confused with the DNS name which is set in the Public IP resource
+ > **name** a unique name for the resource in Azure; for a virtual machine this is not to be confused with the DNS name which is set in the Public IP resource
  >
- > **location** is in which Azure region the resource will be provisioned.
+ > **location** is the Azure region in which the resource will be provisioned.
  >
  > **properties** is the property bag for the resource type.
 Each resource type will have a different bag of properties for you to set.